louiscremen/testdroid-api/README.md

 4. Run tests (`rspec`).
 5. Push your changes to the feature branch (`git push origin <my-feature-branch>`).
 6. Create a new pull request.

+Thanks to @soundcrowd-ursula for making this doc prettier.